xukaykay/Blog/README.md

 Hope I'm making sense.

 ## Photos
-I like to take pictures.
+I like to take photos.

 ## Lessons
 Take aways from the courses I'm taking.